flowset/flowset-tasklist-react-community/README.md

 ## Configuration <a name="configuration"></a>

-Before run the OpenBPM Tasklist, it is required to configure the following options:
+Before run the Flowset Tasklist, it is required to configure the following options:

 1. **User interface locale (optional)**: it is not supported to switch locale in the application UI in out-of-box implementation.
 But it is possible to configure it using the `VITE_APP_LOCALE` environment variable.
 Supported
    values: `en, de, es, ru`.
    Default value: `en`.
-2. **BPM engine connection**: by default, OpenBPM Tasklist provides an implementation for using BPM engine (Camunda 7, Operaton) REST API as a backend to work with processes and user tasks.
+2. **BPM engine connection**: by default, Flowset Tasklist provides an implementation for using BPM engine (Camunda 7, Operaton) REST API as a backend to work with processes and user tasks.

 > [!TIP]